chenchkx/MyNote/ML/SPD-Means/readme.md

-If you find this code useful for your research, maybe you can cite the following paper:
+If you find this code useful for your research, we appreciate it very much if you can cite our related works:

 BibTex :
 ```